 The concept of purity and extremism in society is not limited to a particular religion or ideology.
 Every religion, sect, belief and ideology is dominated by this form of extremism and the exploitation that comes with it.
 This saves Leila from being a rant against any one sect/ideology and gives it a wider scope and purpose.

-As the novel moves between the past and present, one sees glimpses of when these walls first starting showing up, including her marriage to Rizwan which was fraught with difficulties.
-Under the guise of protection, society is being dominated, run by fear, pushed to two extremes on the class scale.
+As the novel moves between the past and present, one sees glimpses of when these walls first started showing up, including her marriage to Rizwan which was fraught with difficulties.
+Under the guise of protection, society is being dominated, run by fear, and pushed to two extremes on the class scale.
 The rich breathe purified air,the poor bear the burden of their poverty.

 The class divide is sharply visible in the story, particularly in the reversed fortunes of Shalini and her maid.
 The roles might have been reversed, but the story of domination remains the same.
 As she navigates this world, reminiscing her past, Shalini has just one goal – to meet Leila.
 To meet that goal, she is ready to do anything.
 It is this journey, punctuated by the past which tells us how Shalini reached where she is today, that makes this novel.